windmill-labs/windmilldocs/docs/intro.md

 difficulty comes from using those scripts to:

 - self-serve shareable apps for the rest of the teams with an intuitive UI
-- production-grade workflows with execution history, that always work and that are easy to maintain and to iterate over.
+- build production-grade workflows with execution history, that always work and that are easy to maintain and to iterate over.

 Those pipelines are triggered by webhooks to react to events, or schedule